My grandfather owned for life one farm,

 raising to the mounts a coffee plantation.

-They were married for entire life and so
+They were married for their entire life, and so

 their entire offspring.